-Recovery procedures. - The recovery procedures were successfully conducted with no compromises of the planned quarantine techniques.
-The times of the major postlanding events are listed in "Recovery Operations" in section 13.
+The recovery procedures were successfully conducted with no compromises of the planned quarantine techniques.
+The times of major postlanding events are listed in section 13.3, Recovery Operations.

-After the command module was uprighted, four biological isolation garments and the decontamination gear were lowered to one of two liferafts.
+After the command module was uprighted, four biological isolation garments and the decontamination gear were lowered to one of two life rafts.
 One of the four swimmers donned a biological isolation garment.
-The second liferaft was then moved to the space-craft.
-The protected swimmer retired with the second liferaft to the original upwind position.
+The second life raft was then moved to the spacecraft.
+The protected swimmer retired with the second life raft to the original upwind position.
 The hatch was opened, the crew's biological isolation garments were inserted into the command module, and the hatch was closed.

 After donning the biological isolation garments, the crew egressed.
 The protected swimmer sprayed the upper deck and hatch areas with Betadine, a water-soluble iodine solution, as planned in the quarantine procedure.
-After the four men and the liferaft were wiped with a solution of sodium hypochlorite, the three swimmers returned to the vicinity of the spacecraft to stand by during the helicopter pickup of the flightcrew.
+After the four men and the life raft were wiped with a solution of sodium hypochlorite, the three swimmers returned to the vicinity of the spacecraft to stand by during the helicopter pickup of the flight crew.